Tax Credits and Reliefs for Over 65's - IT 45

 For more information on Capital Acquisitions Tax:

-You must complete the DE1 Declaration Form (PDF 206KB).
+You must complete the DE1 Declaration Form (PDF 216KB).

 A separate declaration form is required from the account holder for each account held with each financial institution.

-Where DIRT has been deducted during the year and you satisfy the above conditions you can claim a refund of this tax after the 31st of December by completing Form 54 Claims - Income Tax Repayment Claim for the year 2010 (PDF, 561KB)
+Where DIRT has been deducted during the year and you satisfy the above conditions you can claim a refund of this tax after the 31st of December by completing Form 54 Claims (PDF, 204KB).

 If you are aged 66 or over you are not liable to pay PRSI.